 I started making this Hama bead snowflake bunting ages ago, but I only got around to actually hanging it up this weekend!
 I love how Hama beads look, but the trouble is that you can easily end up with lots and lots of creations and nothing to do with them.
-Making Christmas decorations means that you can display and enjoy them, and Hama beads are so versatile that you can make all kinds of things.
+Making Christmas decorations means that you can display and enjoy them regularly, and Hama beads are so versatile that you can make all kinds of things.

 The Hama bead snowflakes on this bunting are made using the small hexagon and small circle pegboards.
 I loved coming up with the different designs, I do like making symmetrical patterns and the pegboards lend themselves perfectly to snowflakes.
 Here they are ironed and ready to go: